KCerveny/KCerveny.github.io/_projects/electronics/feather-pdb.md

 Now, I had to solve a a much harder question. **How do I connect this much DC power without it going up in flames?**

 Because there were only two nets on this board (Power In and Ground), I decided to make this a two-sided PCB in which all of the top layer was a ground power plane and the opposite was power.
-Doing so simplified the connections considerably, and expanded the ammount of copper that each net could access.
+Doing so simplified the connections considerably, and expanded the amount of copper that each net could access.

 But this did not solve all of my concerns.